 Suzuki is the oldest of the Bridge franchises spanning over 45 years.
 Within this time Suzuki has had many successes on both the road and the track.
-Some of the most iconic road bikes ranges including: GSX-R, V-Strom and GS.
+Some of the most iconic road bike ranges including GSX-R, V-Strom, and GS.

-1972 was a big year of expansion for bridge we had a second Exeter store in New Bridge Street.
-This new location allowed Bridge to add even more space to our showroom and parts department, with this new space Bridge also took on a new franchise.
-The new Yamaha franchise brought with it the iconic DT250 and the large capacity TX750 to Bridge.
+1972 was a big year of expansion for Bridge we opened a second Exeter store on New Bridge Street.
+This new location allowed us to add even more space to our showroom and parts department, and take on new franchises.

 In 1979 Bridge moved to Verney Street, this would be the first move that Bridge made to what now can be called a conventional bike shop (abundance of parking and pre-packaged displays).

 in 1985 the Iconic Japanese brand Honda came to Bridge franchises.
 At this time Honda has some really great ranges many of which we still see today including the CB and Gold Wing ranges.